eLama/php-raml-parser/README.md

 # PHP RAML Parser

-## **!!Attention!!** this is a work-in-progress of the RAML 1.0 specification, for RAML 0.8 see the [master branch](https://github.com/alecsammon/php-raml-parser/tree/master)

 ### What is done and should work
   - Part of RAML 1.0 [type expressions](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/#type-expressions)
   - Enums